BradleyCodeU/bradleycodeu.github.io/_apcsa/207_iteration/U04aWhileLoops/instructions.md

 category: 207_iteration
 title: U04a While Loops
 ---

-Write while loops that will print
+Objective

+Practice implementing static methods specifically using while loops.
+This lab focuses on performing arithmetic on individual digits of a number and generating mathematical sequences as Strings.

+Write a class containing the following four static methods.
+Each method must utilize a while loop for its primary logic.

-1. All squares less than n.
-For example, if n is 100, print 0 1 4 9 16 25 36 49 64 81.
+1. String findSquares(int n) - Must use a while loop.
+All squares less than n.
+For example, if n is 100, return "0 1 4 9 16 25 36 49 64 81 ".
+NOTE: there must be a space after every number including the final number

-1. All positive numbers that are divisible by 10 and less than n.
-For example, if n is 100, print 10 20 30 40 50 60 70 80 90.
+1. String findDivisibleByTen(int n) - Must use a while loop.
+All positive numbers that are divisible by 10 and less than n.
+For example, if n is 100, return "10 20 30 40 50 60 70 80 90 ".
+NOTE: there must be a space after every number including the final number

-1. All powers of two less than n.
-For example, if n is 100, print 1 2 4 8 16 32 64.
+1. String findPowersOfTwo(int n) - Must use a while loop.
+All powers of two less than n.
+For example, if n is 100, return "1 2 4 8 16 32 64 ".
+NOTE: there must be a space after every number including the final number

+4. int sumOddDigits(int n) - Must use a while loop.
+Analyzes the individual digits of the integer n and returns the sum of only the digits that are odd.
+Example: sumOddDigits(816345) returns 9 (1 + 3 + 5).
+NOTE: int could be any valid integer value.

 Sample output 1: